yysyp/simple-demo/README.md

 pctInAssetOrRevenue: for debt kemu, the value will be (kemu value / total assets value); for benefit kemu, the value will be (kemu value / income)
 coreProfitOnAssetEffect: the coreProfitOnAsset delta caused by this kemu value yoy difference.

+import excels in "newstock-import-samples" downloaded from: http://stockpage.10jqka.com.cn/600519/finance/#finance and these excels can be parsed and import into new_stock_data